omaraflak/omaraflak.github.io/markdown/cuda.md

 !nvcc cuda_check.cu -o cuda_check && ./cuda_check
 ```

+> Mind the `!` at the beginning of the line.

 Run both cells and you should see various GPU specs printed out.
-You're all set up!
+You're all set!

 # Kernels, Threads, Blocks, Grids